albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 depending on clicked objects.

 The procedure search window can be raised optionally if clicking an airport.
-This can be enabled in the options dialog on page :ref:`map`.
+This can be enabled in the options dialog on page :ref:`options-map-tooltips-and-clicks`.
 Check ``Show procedures on airport click`` to enable this function.

 A single click on an user aircraft, AI aircraft or multiplayer aircraft shows details in the ``Simulator Aircraft`` dock window.